istio/old_mixer_repo/doc/dev/adapters.md

 ## Template proto file

 Templates are defined using a proto file with a message named `'Template'`. `Template` is a simple proto message with no associated code.
-All of the Go artifacts used by adapters are code generated from the template protos.
+All of the Go artifacts used by adapters are automatically generated from the template protos.

 Every template also has two additional properties associated with it: